 The In-Between days are good ones for just "being."
-I've been looking back at a few things I haven't posted, writing thank you notes, reading new books and just enjoying the quiet of the season.
+I've been writing thank you notes, reading new books and just enjoying the quiet of the season.
 So here are a few things that were lost in the shuffle!

-This year I made six kinds of cookies, Anno's spiced nuts and Diana's fudge (here's the recipe -- if you like peanut butter fudge, seek no more!)
-The cookie plate included Cousin Bonnie's Jingle Balls (you might call them "wedding cakes"), Jann Olson's ginger cookies, Drumkikars, a recipe from one of my former bosses, my favorite shortbread, this time topped with maraschino cherry frosting, a toffee bar recipe from a fellow Friends of Theatre board member and Ina Garten's raspberry bars.
-(Find recipes for Jingle Balls, the shortbread and the Drumkikars HERE.)
+This year I made six kinds of cookies, Anno's spiced nuts and blogger Diana's fudge.
+The cookie plate included Cousin Bonnie's Jingle Balls (you might call them "wedding cakes"), ginger cookies, Drumkikars, a recipe from one of my former bosses, my favorite shortbread, this time topped with maraschino cherry frosting, a toffee bar recipe from a fellow Friends of Theatre board member and Ina Garten's raspberry bars.

 After making all those cookies, I had to get them out of the house.
 So Rick made baguettes and we made "house calls" to the homes of several friends, singing a carol at the door and leaving goodies behind.
 We kept distance and masked but actually felt pretty normal, all things considered!